greenelab/generic-expression-patterns/README.md

 * If you want to perform a new DE analysis in a different biological **context** (i.e. different organism, tissue, media) then you might not have the curated data available.
 Switch contexts will require a lot of manual effort.
 * Similarly, using a different statistical method will require re-curation effort

-**Question**: Can we use our gene expression simulator to automatically generate null experiments for different contexts in order to overcome manual effort?
+**Question**: Can we use our gene expression simulator, [ponyo](https://github.com/greenelab/ponyo), automatically generate null experiments for different contexts in order to overcome this manual effort?

 ## Initial experiment
-**Question**: Can our compendia simulation [link to github] identify the same common enriched pathways as filtered out in GSEA-InContext?
+**Question**: Can our compendia simulation method, [ponyo](https://github.com/greenelab/ponyo) identify the same commonly DEGs found in [Crow et. al., PNAS 2019](https://www.pnas.org/content/116/13/6491) and commonly enriched pathways as filtered out in GSEA-InContext?

 **Approach**:
 1. Select treatment vs control experiment from recount2
 2. Simulate 100 new experiments using experiment (1) as template
 3. Perform DE analysis to get association statistics
-4. Perform enrichment analysis using DEGs and rank pathways
+4. Perform enrichment analysis using DE stats
+5. Rank DEGs and pathways based on aggregated statistics across the simulated experiments

+**Hypothesis**:
+* Our compendia simulation method, [ponyo](https://github.com/greenelab/ponyo) can help us identify the same commonly DEGs found in [Crow et. al., PNAS 2019](https://www.pnas.org/content/116/13/6491)
-**Hypothesis**: If we ranked pathways by the number of times that they showed up and we looked at those, we'd find the pathways that [GSEA-InContext](https://www.biorxiv.org/content/10.1101/659847v1) is designed to not find.
+* If we ranked pathways by the number of times that they showed up in our ponyo-generated null set, and we looked at those, we'd find the pathways that [GSEA-InContext](https://www.biorxiv.org/content/10.1101/659847v1) is designed to not find.

 ## Computational environment